VAZaytsev/qosf/README.md

 The constructed wave function, however, will differ from the desired solution but will provide a good approximation to it.
 Another approach, which allows one to construct exactly the required wave function, is described in the next section.

-The scematic representation of the Grover algorithm is following
+The schematic representation of Grover's algorithm is following

 ![alt text](circuits/grover.png)